tdenkinger/resume/resume.markdown

     * removing any impediments to the smooth flow of the development process
     * spend a lot of time working with other groups in the company to understand and respond to their changing needs

 * Ariama Store.
 I managed the software development for Ariama until it was shutdown in early 2013.
-At its peak, the team on Ariama consisted of four engineers working remotely.
+At its peak, the team on Ariama consisted of four Rails engineers working remotely.
 I functioned not only as the manager for the development but also often as a software engineer and devops engineer.

 * Agility and Lean Evangelism.
 I have been an advocate of agile methods and processes since 2005 and was acquainted with XP as early as 2000.
 At Generator I encourage product and project managers and developers to continue refining our agile practices.
 We are far from a perfect example, but we strive to improve all the time.
 And I'm always looking for places to introduce agility and lean practices throughout the organization, not just within my own group.